 The job fair is only the first step in connecting refugees to work opportunities, said Patrick Daru, country coordinator and senior skills specialist at ILO.
 Names and information exchanged with employers at the job fair will allow employment officers to follow up with each registered job seeker and see how the tentative matches play out.

 “We want to identify on a strategic level what are the bottlenecks to employment.
 What are the different issues that, for instance, women would be facing in joining the market?
 What type of working conditions do you need to ensure for people to go to work?” he said.

-The campaign to expand employment opportunities to refugees began during February 2016’s Supporting Syria and the Region conference in London.
-There, the government of Jordan announced the Jordan Compact as a blueprint to reduce their dependence on declining aid and shift towards a development response to help refugees become more self-reliant.
+Government officials have known for a while that they had to get refugees off aid and working on their own.
+In February 2016’s Supporting Syria and the Region conference in London, the government of Jordan announced the Jordan Compact as a blueprint to reduce their dependence on declining aid and shift towards a development response to help refugees become more self-reliant.

 In return for Jordan opening up its labor market to Syrian refugees, the Jordan Compact secured $1.7 billion in grants, low-interest loans, and pledges from the international community.
 The Kingdom has received almost $924 million in funding and improved trade conditions with the EU market through a 10-year relaxed rules of origin trade agreement, the first deal of its kind between the EU and any Middle Eastern country.